MadhavMenon10/GPU-Visualiser/README.md

 ## Note

 Every floorplan is built from the vendor's own published architecture.
-Units shown as hatched blocks are *fused off*: permanently disabled at the factory by blowing tiny on-chip fuses, so a die with a manufacturing defect in that region can still be sold rather than scrapped.
+Units shown as hatched blocks are *fused off* i.e. permanently disabled at the factory by blowing tiny on-chip fuses, so a die with a manufacturing defect in that region can still be sold rather than scrapped.
 This is why a shipping part often has fewer active cores than the full die.
 This is also covered within the tool.

 ## Screenshots